ReScience/ReScience-submission/article/Larisch-2018.md

 As for the neuron model, the equations for the STDP learning are defined by strings of the differential equations.
 The 'ltdTerm' describes the $LTD_{Term}$ and the 'ltpTerm' the $LTP_{Term}$.
-Variables of the pre- or post-synaptic neuron, defined in the neuron model, can be addressed with the prefixes 'pre.' and 'post.', respectively.
+Variables of the pre- or postsynaptic neuron, defined in the neuron model, can be addressed with the prefixes 'pre.' and 'post.', respectively.
 With the 'if w>wMin' statement in the 'ltdTerm', the weight only decreases if the weight is above the lower bound.
 In the 'ltpTerm' a analogous term is implemented to avoid, that weights exceed the upper bound.
 The parameters are defined in a string, analogous to the parameters of the neuron model.